maier49/compose/README.md

 console.log(createNewFoo.doFoo()); // logs 'bar'
 ```

+NOTE: Static properties will be maintained when calling mixin or extend, but the type information will not.
+If
+the static properties from the base or mixin/extension are needed the resulting factory will need to be cast to an
+interface with those static properties defined.

 ## How do I use this package?

 For now, until the package is fully published you will need to clone the repository to your local machine: